pivotal-cf/identity-sample-apps/authcode/README.md

 NOTE: You must leave off the trailing slash (`/`) in the `RESOURCE_URL`.

-### Step 3: Update authcode manifest.yml with the name of your identity service instance
+### Step 3: Update `authcode/manifest.yml` with the name of your identity service instance

 The [`manifest.yml`](./manifest.yml) includes [a configuration block](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block)
 called `services`.
 Your app will be bound to any service instances you list in this section when it is pushed.